peteroupc/peteroupc.github.io/randomfunc.md

         return minInclusive + (maxInclusive - minInclusive) * RNDU01()
     END

 For other number formats (including Java's `double` and `float`), the pseudocode above can overflow if the difference between `maxInclusive` and `minInclusive` exceeds the maximum possible value for the format.
 For such formats, the following pseudocode for `RNDNUMRANGE()` can be used instead.
-In the pseudocode below, `NUM_MAX` is the highest possible value for the number format.
+In the pseudocode below, `NUM_MAX` is the highest possible finite number for the number format.
 The pseudocode assumes that the highest possible value is positive and the lowest possible value is negative.

     METHOD RNDNUMRANGE(minInclusive, maxInclusive)
        if minInclusive > maxInclusive: return error